BruningLab/warpDOCK/README.md

 &nbsp;

-In the cloud, the _shape_ (computer) is launched as an object termed an "Instance", and be a bare-metal machine, a virtual machine or a GPU - each shape has different characteristics.
+In OCI, the _shape_ (computer) is launched as an object termed an "Instance", and can be a bare-metal machine, a virtual machine or a GPU - each shape has different characteristics.
 An _image_ refers to the operating system e.g., Ubuntu.
 Click on “edit” and then on the “Change image” button, a window will pop up on the right of the screen.

 &nbsp;